vanvonlj/aux-addon/README.md

 * Accurate auction durations for Turtle WoW.
 * Autocompletion for custom Turtle WoW items.
 * Display Unit Vendor Price
-* Deposit fees have been reduced by 40%, this isn't accurate but should be closer to the real cost.
-I'd like to have it accurate eventually, if you know what turtle's calculations are please reach out to me.
+* The displayed deposit fee has been reduced by 40%, this isn't accurate but should be closer to the real cost.
+I'd like to have it accurate eventually, if you know what turtle's calculations are feel free to reach out to me or even send a pr.

 # aux - WoW 1.12 AddOn